 (15.b.)
-AIR DECOMPRESSION TABLES AND DECOMPRESSION PROCEDURES
+AIR DECOMPRESSION TABLES AND DECOMPRESSION PROCEDURES (15.c.)
+Contact Hours: 30 Lecture (15.d.)
+Prerequisites: None

 To familiarize the trainee with the history of decompression, understand the definition and different types of decompression and the various methods of decompression as it relates to diving.
 Practical application of decompression tables in theoretical dives, and computation of altitude diving tables.